pydanny/pydanny-v2/_posts/posts2016/code-code-code.md

 - python
 time_to_read: 3
 title: Code, Code, Code
+description: I'm often asked by new programmers how they can forge a path into using their skills professionally.
+Or how they can get better at writing software.
 ---

-I'm often asked by new programmers how they can forge a path into using their skills professionally.
-Or how they can get better at writing software.

 How to Improve Your Coding Skills
 =================================